HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 There was just enough foundation, in fact, for this taunt to arm it with a sting.
 It might not be so true now as it had been a century before, when St. Paul uttered the words that there were not many wise after the flesh, not many powerful, not many noble, either among the teachers or among the disciples of the new sect; yet still its converts would be drawn mainly from the less influential and the less educated classes of society.
 But what then?
 Was there any ground for assuming that either wealth or rank or education was a necessary condition of estimating correctly the claims of a religion which professed to disregard all conventional distinctions, and to address itself to man as man?
 This was not the first time, and it certainly will not have been the last, when the noblest and truest impulses, whether religious or moral, have worked upward from beneath.
 There was nothing in the social experiences of the high-born and wealthy, or in the technical education of the philosopher or the rhetorician, which peculiarly qualified them for appraising the worth of Christianity.
 Nay, just so far as the higher classes were removed from the hardest trials of their fellow-men, just so far as convention had chilled and stiffened in them the common instincts of humanity, they were absolutely incapacitated as judges.
 To mankind at large, with its sorrows and its sufferings, with its consciousness of sin and its aspirations after good, the Gospel message was addressed; and from them it found a ready response.

 But, indeed, this was a dangerous weapon for the adversaries of Christianity to wield.
 It was wrested from their hands and turned with deadly effect against themselves.
 It had been the proudest achievement of Socrates that he brought down philosophy from the skies to the level of common life.
 But the Gospel achieved a far greater triumph.
 "Every Christian mechanic," said Tertullian triumphantly, "has found out God, and can show Him to others"; though Plato said that it was difficult to discover Him, and next to impossible to communicate the discovery when made.
 This father contemptuously rejects what he calls the illusions of civilization.
-He turns aside from the training of the schools, and he addresses himself to the primary, unsophisticated, unencrusted consciousness of man: " I summon thee, O Soul, simple and rude and unpolished and unlearned, such as they possess thee who possess thee by thyself, the very real soul in its integrity - from the roadside, from the thoroughfare, from the weaver's shop.
+He turns aside from the training of the schools, and he addresses himself to the primary, unsophisticated, unencrusted consciousness of man: "I summon thee, O Soul, simple and rude and unpolished and unlearned, such as they possess thee who possess thee by thyself, the very real soul in its integrity - from the roadside, from the thoroughfare, from the weaver's shop.
 I want thine inexperience, since thy poor experience is trusted by none.
 I ask for just what thou bringest to man, just what thoughts thou hast learnt either from thyself or from thy Creator."
 "We do not talk great things," wrote Cyprian, "but we live them."

 But in fact the allegation of Celsus was not true.
 If rank and knowledge did not form any special